Skip to main content

 1. Identify the Right Signals for Your Market

 Every industry has its triggers.
-In tech, it might be a SaaS fundraising round.
-In manufacturing, a new production site opening.
+In tech it’s often a SaaS fundraising round.
+In manufacturing it might be a new production site opening.
+Start by mapping the two or three events that genuinely change a target company’s buying context.

 2. Detect Companies at the Right Moment